appsinprogress/penmark/README.md

 * Drafts: used to create & edit drafts (stored in your own GitHub repo)
 * Edit: used to edit existing blog posts

+## Why use Penmark?

+Static site generators are great, but they can be tedious to use.
+Editing Markdown files requires the use of an external editor, and any changes must be manually saved to the repository with Git.
+So, editing is limited to your computer, making editing on the go is difficult.

+With Penmark, you can edit whenever inspiration strikes, directly from your website, and while keeping your GitHub repository as the single source of truth for your content.

 ## Getting started

 Adding Penmark to your site consists of adding the GitHub app to your repository, and then adding the 3 components to your site.
 The CMS experience will only be visible to logged in users, and won't affect your users.
 You may refer to [docs](https://penmark.appsinprogress.com/docs) for framework-specific configurations of Penmark.